mattpt24/custom-wp-theme-template/README.txt

 - SINGLE POST & CUSTOM POST TYPE PAGES

-single.php                                                  ----  Created and used for individual 'post' pages single-{custom-post-type-name}.php                          ----  Created and used for individual pages for your custom post types
+single-{custom-post-type-slug}.php                           ----  Used for individual pages for your custom post types

 - PAGES / TEMPLATES

 page-{page-slug}.php                                         ----  Will automatically be assigned to the page of the same name.
 // Template Name: Your Page Name Template                    ----  Add underneath get_header(); of any page php file and select in correspsonding page on WP to display for specific pages

 - ARCHIVE PAGES (Make sure post type has this initialed)

-archive-{custom-post-type-name}.php                         ----  Created and used for pages that display all of a post type (ie. Projects)
+archive-{custom-post-type-slug}.php                          ----  Used for pages that display all of a post type (ie. Projects)